 Day 5 Victory: Breastfeeding Takes a Village

 Today is a big day for MJ’s family.
 They brought baby Lucky home from the NICU!
 Coming home from the NICU can be intimidating, especially when you don’t have hospital staff and lactation consultants around you.
 Thankfully, there are many resources out there that MJ can use for support as she works on building her milk supply.
-Tools like 24/7 LC™ in the MyMedela® app can help with breastfeeding and pumping questions when in-person lactation consultation is not available.
+Tools like Ask the LC and our Medela Family app can help with breastfeeding and pumping questions when in-person lactation consultation is not available.
 Our advice is simple: Don’t be afraid to ask for help from friends and family!
 After all, breastfeeding really does take a village.
 Here are some resources for breastfeeding moms!

 Day 10 Victory: 1oz Every Pumping Session!